Frequently Asked Questions

 Arthritis typically causes gradual onset of pain, morning stiffness lasting 30+ minutes, pain that worsens with activity, and joint swelling.
 Sudden pain after injury, locking, or giving way suggests other problems like meniscus tears or ligament damage.
 X-rays and physical examination help confirm arthritis diagnosis.

-More Joint Conditions & Arthritis questions Does Medicare cover gel injections for knee pain?
+More Joint Conditions & Arthritis questions What is the most effective treatment for knee arthritis?

-More Insurance & Medicare Coverage questionsCan't Find Your Answer?
+More Joint Pain Treatment questionsCan't Find Your Answer?

 Explore our other resources for more information